 - 1 bay leaf

-- 6 ounces ham, chopped in bite sized pieces
+- 6 ounces ham chopped in bite-size pieces

 - 1 cup panko bread crumbs